It is common for people to ask how to begin the very first counseling session (informal or formal). For what it’s worth, here’s what I do.

 Listen to their symptoms.

 It is rare for a person to be able to describe to you the root problem for which they have come to you for help.
-Instead, they will usually describe symptoms (much like any of us does when we go to see our family practitioner).
-Now, they may think they are describing their problems, but in reality they are usually telling you how they feel, what relational problems they are experiencing, and other burdens they carry with them.
+Instead, they will usually describe symptoms (much like we all do when we go to our family doctor).
+They may believe they are describing their problem, but are often telling you how they feel, what relational problems they are experiencing, and other burdens they carry.
 Be patient.
 Don’t butt in right away saying, “Now, you are not really telling me your problems, but only symptoms.”
 Let them talk.
-In time, with the Lord’s help and usually not in the first session, you will gently lead them to see at least one root spiritual need as it relates either to love for God (or lack of), or love for neighbor (or lack of), or both.
+Let them know through your actions that they are more important and you are truly interested in them as a person (Phil.
+2:4).
+In time, with the Lord’s help and usually not in the first session, you will gently lead them to see at least one root spiritual need as it relates either to love for God (or lack of), or love for neighbor (or lack of), or both (Rom.
+13:8).

 Ask lots of questions.